Legal Solutions

 Remittal for Redetermination

 Rather than substituting its own findings, the court typically sends the matter back to the original decision-maker with instructions to correct the identified flaws.
 This approach respects the principle that specialized bodies hold subject-matter expertise.
 For example, if a tribunal incorrectly excluded relevant evidence or misapplied a statutory test, the Divisional Court might direct it to reconsider the case with the correct evidence or interpretive approach.
 This remedy encourages the specialized body to refine its decision while following lawful processes, ideally leading to a new outcome that meets the legal standards.
-Where repeated procedural lapses occur, the court might impose more explicit guidance or deadlines, ensuring the authority diligently addresses the issues.
+Where repeated procedural lapses occur, the court may impose more explicit guidance or deadlines, ensuring the authority diligently addresses the issues.

 Declaratory Relief and Stays

 Sometimes courts issue declaratory relief, stating that the administrative action or policy was unlawful, but not necessarily ordering a new hearing or quashing every linked outcome.
 This can happen if the applicant's interest is mostly to confirm the decision's invalid nature or to guide future conduct.
 In urgent cases, applicants may seek an interim stay at the beginning of proceedings, preventing enforcement until the court rules on the main application.
-For instance, a professional ordered suspended by a regulator might secure a stay of that suspension pending the final judicial review.
-The success of such a request hinges on demonstrating a serious issue to be tried, irreparable harm absent the stay, and that the balance of convenience favours preserving the status quo.
-Ultimately, these remedial tools let the court calibrate its intervention, not only reversing flawed outcomes but shaping how agencies proceed going forward.

 Common Questions